 With the release of version 1.31.0, Designite revealed a more powerful console application.
-The new console application not only supports previously supported functionality (analyze projects and export results in MS Excel, XML, or CSV formats) but also allows a user to carry out trend analysis with a rich set of options.
+The new console application not only supports previously supported functionality (analyze projects and export results in CSV formats) but also allows a user to carry out trend analysis with a rich set of options.
 Specifically, the new console application offers the following capabilities:

-- Analyze C# solution/projects and export the analysis results (design smells, implementation smells, class and method metrics) in one of the formats (MS Excel, XML, CSV).
+- Analyze C# solution/projects and export the analysis results (architecture, design and implementation smells along with class and method metrics) in CSV format.

 - Carry out a trend analysis by analyzing different versions of C# solutions and export the results.